composer/composer/doc/articles/troubleshooting.md

   these fixed is raise awareness to the network engineers that have the power to fix it.

-  To disable IPv6 on Linux, try using this command which appends a rule prefering IPv4 over IPv6 to your config:
+  To disable IPv6 on Linux, try using this command which appends a rule preferring IPv4 over IPv6 to your config:

   `sudo sh -c "echo 'precedence ::ffff:0:0/96 100' >> /etc/gai.conf"`
 - If none of the above helped, please report the error.